shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

      ```
     ![Screenshot of the Azure Migrate 'Discover machines' blade showing the 'Generate Azure Migrate project key' section.](Images/azmigrate-03.png "Generate Azure Migrate project key")

-7.  **Wait** for the key to be generated, then copy the **Azure Migrate project key** to your clipboard.
+7.  **Wait** for the key to be generated, then copy the **Azure Migrate project key** and save it in a notepad for future reference. or use

     ![Screenshot of the Azure Migrate 'Discover machines' blade showing the Azure Migrate project key.](Images/upd-key.png "Azure Migrate project key")

-8. Read through the instructions on how to download, deploy and configure the Azure Migrate appliance, then close the 'Discover machines' blade by clicking on cross button **X** (do **not** download the .VHD file or .ZIP file, the .VHD has already been downloaded for you).
+8. Read through the instructions on how to download, deploy, and configure the Azure Migrate appliance, then close the 'Discover machines' blade by clicking on cross button **X** (do **not** download the .VHD file or .ZIP file, the .VHD has already been downloaded for you).

     ![Screenshot of the closing the blade.](Images/hol1-ex-1-s8.png "Closing the Azure migrate appliance blade")